Gunathi/C-CourseWork/README.md

 # C-CourseWork
- I created a file processing machine using KMP Algorithm and C language as my CourseWork assignment. ( didn't completed yet.)
+ I created a file processing machine using KMP Algorithm and C language as my CourseWork assignment. ( didn't complete it yet.)